MykhayloVoroshylov/KozakScript/README.md

 Step 2:

-Open the folder "Kozak Script"
+Open the folder "KozakScript" in the code editor (I was testing on VS Code)

 Step 3: